ayoskovich/personalSite/content/project/trust-but-verify/index.md

 ## Goals

 1. See if I can recreate some of the numbers he describes in his post (not because I don't believe him, but I'm just curious).
-  - "poultry costs U.S. consumers 62% less in inflation-adjusted terms than it did in 1935": https://beta.bls.gov/dataViewer/view/timeseries/APU0000706111 (only goes back to 1980???)
+  - "poultry costs U.S. consumers 62% less in inflation-adjusted terms than it did in 1935"
-  - "Pork, now also raised mostly at factory scale indoors, is 12% cheaper": https://beta.bls.gov/dataViewer/view/timeseries/APU0000FD3101 (again, only back to 1998???)
+  - "Pork, now also raised mostly at factory scale indoors, is 12% cheaper"
-  - "Beef, which isn’t, costs 63% more. ": https://beta.bls.gov/dataViewer/view/timeseries/APU0000703112 (only back to 1984)
+  - "Beef, which isn’t, costs 63% more. "
   - 'U.S. Consumption of Boneless Meat' Graph, U.S. Department of Agriculture

 2. Take his article a step further in some aspects.